When crafting the perfect Germany itinerary, exploring the best things to do in Munich often sits near the top.

 By U-bahn, the trip is slightly less convenient.
 Find your way to Fraunhoferstraße on the U1, U2, U7, or U8.
 Walk about two blocks along the north bank of the Isar on Erhardtstraße and cross over to Museuminsel with a right turn on Boschbrücke.

-Auto enthusiasts simply should miss a trip to the BMW Museum in Munich.
+Auto enthusiasts simply shouldn’t miss a trip to BMW Welt & the BMW Museum in Munich.
 The 60-minute tour (€13) guides you through 120 of BMW’s sleekest cars and motorcycles—and the engines that power them.

 The BMW Museum is located near Olympiapark.
 Take the U2 (Red) U-bahn line to Olympiazentrum.
 From the station, head south on Lerchenauer Straße.
 You’ll find the BMW Museum across the street from BMW Welt.

-Nearly every tour of Munich features a quick stop at Hofbräuhaus, the most famous beer hall in the city.
 To be sure, better beer halls and beer gardens exist elsewhere in Munich.
 But the history of Hofbräuhaus speaks for itself.
-No traveller should leave Munich without popping in for an oversized pint.
+No traveller should leave Munich without popping in for an oversized pint here.

 On offer is a selection of Hofbräu’s finest beers (mega-sized, of course) and traditional Bavarian dishes.
 My personal favourites at the Hofbräuhaus are the spätzle, a sort-of Bavarian Kraft dinner on steroids, and any one of the succulent pork dishes with dumplings.
 Wash it all down with a satisfying Münchner Weisse to top out the experience.